Celebrate the benefits of using your voice to produce your first draft

 Google Docs: For my initial test, I sought a no-cost evaluation.
 Accessing Google Docs from a Chrome browser presents the option for “voice typing” under the tools tab.
 Its basic command set results in a short learning curve.
 Within minutes I wrote my first blog post using dictation.
 Even with my first attempt, I realized the time-saving benefits of dictation.

 To achieve increased accuracy, I bought a USB headset, which helped quite a bit.
-For a couple months I continued to use the voice typing feature in Google Docs to do my first drafts.
+For a couple of months I continued to use the voice typing feature in Google Docs to do my first drafts.
 Then I would copy the results into Word for editing and proofreading.

 Dragon: My next step was to get serious with dictation, and I bought the highly recommended Dragon dictation software.
 All the basics I learned using Google Docs applied to Dragon.
 However, Dragon with its vast degree of power and flexibility also carries with it a more detailed command set and with it a longer learning curve.